What's the policy?

 - Account suspension: Your account may be suspended if you repeatedly violate our policies or commit a particularly serious policy violation.
 If this happens, all ads in the suspended account and any related accounts will stop running and we will no longer accept advertising from you.
 To help prevent a suspended account, we encourage you to fix any ads, extensions, and sites that violate our policies as soon as you can.
 Learn more about suspended accounts.

 After you create your sitelinks, they might appear with your ads for a few weeks and then stop appearing.
 This change might occur because there could be a delay in the review process that we do to make sure your sitelinks meet our policies.
-If your sitelinks stop appearing, check the destination URLs of your sitelinks to make sure that each sitelink in your campaign directs customers to a unique landing page.
+If your sitelinks stop appearing, check the landing page URLs of your sitelinks to make sure that each sitelink in your campaign directs customers to a unique landing page.

 If you still have questions about this policy, you can contact us using this link: